PPOL 5203 - Data Science I: Foundations

 • Elegant and cleaner way to perform iterations.
 Which means: a lot of people use it!

-• Automatically create new objects – no need to a container in the loop
+• Automatically create new objects – no need to create a container in the loop

 • Flexible: allows working with lists, dictionaries, and sets